Helpless (2012 film): Plot

 South Korea, 2009.
 A few days before their wedding, veterinarian Jang Mun-ho (Lee Sun-kyun) and his fiancee Kang Seon-yeong (Kim Min-hee) pull over for coffee at a motorway rest stop on the way to visiting his parents in Andong, southeast of Seoul.
 However, when Mun-ho returns to the car, Seon-yeong has disappeared and is not reachable on her mobile phone.
 All he can find is a hairpin in the rest stop's toilet.
 From the mess at her flat in Seoul, it looks as if there has been a break-in.
 Mystified, Mun-ho then learns from a banker friend, Dong-woo (Kim Min-jae), that Seon-yeong had earlier applied for a bank account but had been turned down when it was discovered she had a history of personal bankruptcy dating back to 2007.
 Investigating her debt history, Mun-ho finds she had been using someone else's name and identity.
 He persuades his cousin, Kim Jong-geun (Jo Sung-ha), a former police detective sacked for taking bribes, to help find her.
-Examining her flat, Jong-geun finds she left no fingerprints, had no friends and claimed her mother died two years ago.
-It then turns out that the woman (Cha Soo-yeon) whose identity she assumed two years ago had a debt history and has since vanished.
-Visiting Seon-yeong's hometown, Jong-geun hears rumors she killed her mother for her insurance money.
-Seon-yeong's real name is, in fact, Cha Gyeong-seon, and Jong-geun and Mun-ho realize she is now looking to take on another woman's identity.
-They think they know her possible target.
+Examining her flat, Jong-geun finds she left no fingerprints, had no friends and claimed her mother died two years before.
+It then turns out that the woman (Cha Soo-yeon) whose identity she assumed two years before had a debt history and had vanished.
+Visiting Seon-yeong's hometown, Jong-geun hears rumors she killed her mother for the insurance money.
+Seon-yeong's real name is, in fact, Cha Gyeong-seon, and Jong-geun and Mun-ho realize Gyeong-seon is now looking to take on another woman's identity.
+They think they know her next target.